alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 I've seen them neglected because they were everybody's responsibility, and therefore nobody's.
 Over time, platform (or similarly named) teams have taken responsibility for internal tooling.
-While they are not working on visible features, these devs will ensure the success of everyone else.
+While they are not working on visible features, these devs will accelerate everyone else.
 Their value is therefore not obvious at first, but crucial in the long run.

 ## Dog Fooding